-Audit and Risk Committee
+Work of the Audit and Risk Committee

 Due to the size of the Commission, it was agreed that it would not be proportionate for the Commission to be supported by an independent Audit and Risk Committee.
-It has therefore been agreed that the Northern Ireland Office Audit and Risk Committee will provide this advisory function to the Accounting Officer.
+It was therefore agreed that the Northern Ireland Office's Audit and Risk Committee would provide this advisory function to the Accounting Officer and monitor the system of internal controls operated by the Commission.

-The Audit and Risk Committee has received updates on the management of the governance arrangements of the Commission during the reporting period.
-As part of the stewardship statement process I have reported that I have established effective internal controls and that no significant weaknesses had been identified.
+During the reporting year the Audit and Risk Committee received updates on the management of the Commission's governance arrangements.
+As part of the stewardship statement process I reported to the Audit and Risk Committee that the established internal controls had operated effectively and that no significant weaknesses had been identified.

-On the basis of the issues discussed and evidence presented at its meetings during the reporting period the Audit and Risk Committee concluded that the assurances it received throughout the year were satisfactory, and no significant internal control issues were identified.
+On the basis of the issues discussed and the evidence presented at its meetings during the reporting period the Audit and Risk Committee concluded that the assurances it received throughout the year were satisfactory, and no significant internal control issues were identified.

-Internal Audit
+Work of Internal Audit